siobhanlgorman/knits-and-pieces/README.md

 * Click Deploy tab in Heroku
 * In the 'Deployment method' section select 'Github' and click the 'connect to Github' button to confirm.
-* In the 'search' box enter the Github repository name for the project: favoureats: https://github.com/siobhanlgorman/knits-and-pieces
+* In the 'search' box enter the Github repository name for the project: knits-and-pieces: https://github.com/siobhanlgorman/knits-and-pieces
 * In the IDE when development is complete change the debug setting to: `DEBUG = False` in settings.py
 * Click deploy branch